flofriday/blog/posts/the-simplest-webservice-i-have-in-production/post.md

 an ideal solution as they can get out of sync, but in practice that didn't happen too often.

+> **🦜 Chirpy the parrot:** But why aren't you telling us how **exactly** it's implemented, are you hiding something?

+Nice for you to finally make an appearance.

+Well, initially I didn't think it was that important, because it's just a python script that uses [requests](https://pypi.org/project/requests/) to download JSON and HTML, [beautiful soup](https://pypi.org/project/beautifulsoup4/) to parse and query the later, and puts all the events in one big sorted list.
+Which is then turned into a single HTML file with [Jinja](https://pypi.org/project/Jinja2/).

 As I was at it I also added JSON and CSV exports just for fun, I don't think anyone uses them, but now it would be super easy in the future to write a custom Android App for it.

+So really, there is nothing too fancy in there but then again that's kinda the point of this post.

 ## Publishing and the best contribution